Overview

 However, for a better experience, we recommend renting a car or going on an organized tour.

-Our favorites are the Wine Lover’s Tour, which visits three wineries in one day, and the full-day wine and food tour, which includes a wine-tasting and food tour in a winery.
+Our favorites are the Wine Lover’s Tour, which visits three wineries in one day, and the full-day wine and food tour, which includes a winery tour and wine plus food tasting.
 Plus, a visit to Ston, known for its 5.5-kilometer wall (the longest in Europe), the saltworks, and oyster farms.

 LOCAL TIP